DotNetPlus/ReswPlus/README.md

 ReswPlus is a Visual Studio extension enriching your existing .resw files with many high valuable features:
 - Access to strings via strongly typed static properties.
-- Generates methods to format your strings with named and strongly typed parameters.
+- Generate methods to format your strings with named and strongly typed parameters.
+    - Support parameters, literal strings, string references and Macros
-- Adds pluralization support (support plural rules for 196 languages!).
+- Add pluralization support (for 196 languages!).
-- In addition to pluralization, also supports empty states when the number of items is zero.
+    - Support also empty states when the number of items is zero.
+- Add Variants support
 - Generate a Markup extension to access to your strings with compile-time verification.

 Supported: